Teriks/dgenerate-ultralytics-headless/README.md

 ## Why use this?

-The standard Ultralytics package depends on `opencv-python`, which requires a GUI environment.
+The standard Ultralytics package depends on `python-opencv`, which requires a GUI environment.
 This can cause issues in headless environments like servers or containers.
-By replacing it with `opencv-python-headless`, you can use Ultralytics in these environments without GUI dependencies.
+By replacing it with `python-opencv-headless`, you can use Ultralytics in these environments without GUI dependencies.

 ## Usage